Learning Outcomes

 If the trustee uses trust property exclusively to acquire a new asset (a “clean substitution”), the beneficiaries can choose either:

-- To take the substitute property itself (electing to treat it as trust property).
-This is advantageous if the substitute property has increased in value.
+- To take the substitute property itself by way of constructive trust (advantageous if the asset has increased in value).

-- To take a charge (an equitable lien) over the substitute property to secure their personal claim against the trustee for the value of the original trust property misapplied.
-This is advantageous if the substitute property has decreased in value.
+- To take a charge (an equitable lien) over the substitute property for the amount of trust money used (advantageous if the asset has decreased in value).

 Tracing into Mixed Funds

-Tracing becomes more complex when trust property is mixed with other money, typically the trustee's own funds or funds from another trust.
+Tracing becomes more complex when trust property is mixed with other money, typically the trustee’s own funds or funds from another trust or a volunteer.

 Mixing Trust Funds with Trustee's Own Funds

-If a trustee mixes trust funds with their own money in an asset or a bank account, equity applies rules designed to protect the beneficiaries against the wrongdoing trustee.
+If a trustee mixes trust funds with their own money in an asset or a bank account, equity applies protective presumptions against the wrongdoer, but allows claimants to displace those presumptions where fairness demands.

 -

-Purchasing Assets with Mixed Funds: If the trustee uses the mixed fund to purchase an asset, the beneficiaries can choose either:
+Purchasing Assets with Mixed Funds: Where the trustee uses a mixed fund to purchase an asset, the beneficiaries can elect:

 -

 - The Rule in Re Hallett's Estate (1880): The trustee is presumed to spend their own money first.
-Any money spent on traceable assets or remaining in the account is presumed to be trust money first.
+This presumption allows the beneficiaries to assert that what remains in the account (or what has been invested) is trust money, insofar as needed to protect the beneficiaries.

 Mixing Funds from Two Trusts or Trust and Innocent Volunteer

-If a trustee mixes funds from two different trusts, or mixes trust funds with money belonging to an innocent third party (a volunteer who received the money without notice of the breach), the rules aim for fairness between the innocent parties.
+If a trustee mixes funds from two different trusts, or mixes trust funds with money belonging to an innocent volunteer (a recipient for no value and without notice), the rules aim at fairness between innocent contributors.

-Purchasing Assets with Mixed Innocent Funds: The beneficiaries of the different trusts (or the trust and the innocent volunteer) share ownership of the asset proportionately (pari passu) according to their contributions.
-They share any increase or decrease in value rateably.
+- Purchasing Assets with Mixed Innocent Funds: The contributors share proportionately (pari passu) according to the value they injected.
+They share any gain or loss rateably.

 Worked Example 1.1